Diligend launches Live Profiles, a unique tool for institutional investors and investment consultants that automatically sorts, structures, and...

 Does the portfolio invest mainly in certain asset classes?
 Are there certain asset classes the manager tends to avoid?
 How many unrelated strategies do you invest in?
 What have been the correlations among unrelated strategies?
 Do you report to investors when it a new strategy is added to the fund, modified an existing strategy, or closed one?
 Is the fund’s approach more directional or does the manager seeks to isolate idiosyncratic opportunities in a relative value approach?

-In our next article you can read about the specificities of the DDQ for Private Equity Funds.
+In our next article you can read about the specifics of the DDQ for Private Equity Funds.

 Would you like to know more about technology tools that can help you select the right manager for your alternative asset investment strategy?
-Contact us via our contact form or on email email@example.com,.
+Contact us or on email firstname.lastname@example.org,.
 We are looking forward to receiving your inquiries.